 Important: This feature is available only with a Cloudera Enterprise license.
 It is not available in Cloudera Express.
 For information on Cloudera Enterprise licenses, see Managing Licenses.

 Cloudera Navigator is a fully integrated data-management and security system for the Hadoop platform.
-Cloudera Navigator enables a broad range of stakeholders to work with data at scale:
+Cloudera Navigator enables you to work effectively with data at scale and helps various stakeholders answer the following questions: